mauvilsa/tesseract-recognize/README.md

 [![Docker Automated build](https://img.shields.io/docker/build/mauvilsa/tesseract-recognize.svg)]()

-# INSTALLATION AND USAGE
+# Requirements (Ubuntu 18.04 & 20.04)

+## Build

+- make
+- cmake
+- g++
+- libtesseract-dev
+- libgs-dev
+- libxslt1-dev
+- libopencv-dev

+## Runtime

+- tesseract-ocr
+- ghostscript
+- libxslt1.1
+- libopencv-core3.2 | libopencv-core4.2

+# Installation and usage

-If you want to compile from source follow the instructions here.
-But if you only want to use the tools it is better to use docker as explained in the next section.
+To compile from source follow the instructions here.
+If you only want the tool it might be simpler to use docker as explained in the next section.

     git clone --recursive https://github.com/mauvilsa/tesseract-recognize
     mkdir tesseract-recognize/build